aws-samples/sample-suricata-generator/README.md

 ## Overview

 This application provides an intuitive graphical interface for generating Suricata rules with features tailored for AWS Network Firewall use cases.
 It supports individual rule creation, bulk domain rule generation, and comprehensive rule management with inline editing capabilities.
+It also includes an advanced editor with IDE like capabilities for those that prefer more direct control *(New in v1.19.0)*.

 ## Screenshot